-Congestion themes from public comments

-Stakeholder and government acceptability of a decongestion charge will depend on addressing concerns about affordability and equity.
-Given the opportunity for in-person dialogue, some nuanced suggestions emerged to mitigate these concerns, including: COMMISSION REPORT · To support social equity, offer caps, discounts, and exemptions for certain groups, including seniors, persons with disabilities and lower-income residents, truckers, businesses, non-profit PART 1 meal delivery services, taxis Context To mitigate affordability concerns, offer transit options, align charge rates to the availability of transit, make transit free, and reduce or eliminate the fuel tax PART 2 There was concern regarding when and where charges would be applied, highlighting access to Findings health care, schools, child care, and business services.
+PART 6 Conclusion Stakeholder and government acceptability of a decongestion charge will depend on addressing concerns about affordability and equity.
+Given the opportunity for in-person dialogue, some nuanced suggestions emerged to mitigate these concerns, including:

+- To support social equity, offer caps, discounts, and exemptions for certain groups, including seniors, persons with disabilities and lower-income residents, truckers, businesses, non-profit meal delivery services, taxis - To mitigate affordability concerns, offer transit options, align charge rates to the availability of transit, make transit free, and reduce or eliminate the fuel tax

+There was concern regarding when and where charges would be applied, highlighting access to health care, schools, child care, and business services.
 There is an emphasis on integrating the system design with regional and land use planning processes.

-PART 3 Principles How to measure equity remains subjective, with questions on who and how much to charge: How could we charge higher in areas with greater transit accessibility if those residents already pay higher PART 4 property taxes to fund transit?
+How to measure equity remains subjective, with questions on who and how much to charge: How could we charge higher in areas with greater transit accessibility if those residents already pay higher property taxes to fund transit?
 What about charging tourists and visitors?
-How can you charge at Illustrative crossings when there are no other alternatives to get across?
-How is it fair if only half the population Concepts is paying?
-PART 5 The question on how to equitably charge goes hand in hand with how to equitably distribute the Next Steps revenues across the region for transit and transportation investment.
-Driving is expensive, so people with lower incomes tend to drive less than people with higher PART 6 Conclusion
+How can you charge at crossings when there are no other alternatives to get across?
+How is it fair if only half the population is paying?

+The question on how to equitably charge goes hand in hand with how to equitably distribute the revenues across the region for transit and transportation investment.